 There may also be more than one type of shares.
 This may be several types of ordinary shares (ordinary “A” shares & ordinary “B” shares for example), or shares may be preference shares.
 We’d recommend against this unless you’ve got a good reason for doing so.
 If not, “KISS” applies.

-Ordinary shares are the most common, and tend to have control over the company, along with a right to the bulk of the profits if the company succeeds.
+Ordinary shares are the most common.
+They tend to have control over the company, along with a right to the bulk of the profits if the company succeeds.
 They will also, however, typically be the last in line to get their money back if the company fails.

 Preference shares are like a halfway house between ordinary shares and a loan.
-They are typically entitled to a set % preference dividend, based on the amount invested, and this must be paid before any ordinary dividend.
+They are typically entitled to a set % preference dividend, based on the amount invested.
+These are payable before ordinary dividends.
 Therefore if the company does extraordinarily well, the preference shareholders still simply get their X%/year return.
 If the company fails, preference shareholders will get their capital back before ordinary shareholders, but after any creditors (eg normal loans and interest would be paid before preference shares and their “interest”).

 As a director of a Limited Company, you owe a duty of care towards it.
 In particular you must:

 As director it is your responsibility to ensure all the correct documentation as required is filed with Companies House and HMRC on time.
-It is NOT the responsibility of your accountant, although of course they should assist you where possible and provide reminders to assist your memory.
+It is NOT the responsibility of your accountant, although of course they should assist you where possible and provide reminders to help.

 Statutory accounts which comply with the Companies Act must be filed with Companies House within 9 months of the year end for private Limited Companies.
 The fines for missing these deadlines can be very significant for small businesses, so ensure you get yours in nice and early.

-If you are a small company, only abbreviated accounts need to be submitted, which have reduced disclosure requirements, including there being no need to show a profit and loss account.
+If you are a micro/small company, only abbreviated accounts need to be submitted.
+These have reduced disclosure requirements, including there being no need to show a profit and loss account.

 Your confirmation statement must also be filed with Companies House.
 This keeps details such as the main shareholders and directors, as these are not always constant.
 There is a £13 charge to file this online.

 A CT600 (corporation tax return) and corporation tax computation, along with a copy of the full statutory accounts (ie not abbreviated – must have a detailed profit and loss account) must be filed with HMRC within 12 months of the year end.
-Note however that any corporation tax due is payable a bit earlier, typically 9 months and 1 day after the year end (companies with large profits have to pay their corporation tax by instalments).
+Note however that any corporation tax due is payable a bit earlier, typically 9 months and 1 day after the year end.

 Forming a company is so easy, maybe £20 to an online company formation agent and it’s done.
 Unfortunately many people don’t realise the responsibilities that come along with it.
 Limited Companies can be extremely useful, but don’t set one up until you’ve considered your situation fully and are sure it’s the right move.

-Maslins offer complete accounting solutions for Limited Companies across the UK from £99+VAT/month.
+Maslins offer complete accounting solutions for Limited Companies across the UK.
 Take a look at our limited company accountancy packages.